-If you are hired, congratulations!
-Now, you’ll need to complete two federal forms before you can start work.
+Once hired, you’ll need to complete two federal forms and provide relevant ID (see below) before you can start work.
 Students can go to the Financial Aid Office (Barn 104) to process this paperwork.
 New students entering in the fall can also bring their paperwork to the Financial Aid/Student Employment table at Orientation.
 International students who have additional questions can check in with Kate Child in Academic Advising who is the Primary Designated Official for International Students.
 Students who worked on campus last year only need to fill these forms out if they previously filed “exempt,” or if their tax status has changed significantly in some other way.

-- Form W-4.
+Form W-4.
 This is a tax-withholding form and all students who are working must have one on file.
 Essentially, this is how you tell the government how much should be withheld from each paycheck for tax purposes.
 The College cannot tell you how to complete this, so if you can, complete it before arriving with help from family or an accountant/tax advisor.
 Print the W-4 form, complete it as instructed, and bring the original to campus.
 The only part you have to complete is the bottom half of page 1 titled Employee’s Withholding Allowance Certificate.
 The last thing you do is sign and date that section.
 Remember to keep a copy for your own records.
+Complete this form in ink.
+Hand signature is required on this form.

-- Form I-9.
+Form I-9.
 This is an employment-eligibility form that is generally required by the government for everyone who is employed in the U.S. Although there are a lot of instructions for this form, it’s really pretty simple.
 Print the I-9 form and complete Section 1.
 Employee Information and Attestation.
 The last thing you’ll do is sign and date that section.
 Everything else is up to the College.
 In order for us to complete the form so you are eligible to work, you must bring with you original identification documents.
 We need to see the actual documents and cannot accept photocopies or faxes.
 There is a complete list of acceptable identification forms on page nine of the form.
+If you have your Passport, it will serve for both columns.
 Please note that if you do not provide a document from column A, you will need to produce documents from both column B and column C. Bring the original to campus with you and remember to keep a copy for your records.

 Can I have more than one job?

-Yes, although students may not earn more than $1,150 per term from all campus jobs combined.
+Yes, although doing so will affect how quickly you reach your $1,150-per-term campus work allotment.
 For each separate job you take, your supervisor or employment coordinator must complete a digital Payroll Authorization Form, which establishes that you’ve been hired by that department.

 What is the hourly rate of pay?

-All students will be paid at an hourly rate of $10.00.
+All positions will be paid at the hourly Vermont minimum wage rate of $10.50.

 How many hours can I work?

 Some jobs require an equal number of hours each week; others may be short term, or vary according to the workload.
-Students work an average of five to six hours per week in a term; however you may work up to an average of nine hours per week and cannot earn more than $1,150 per term for on-campus work.
-Students can never exceed 20 hours in a single week during the academic terms; however, during summer and over Field Work Term, students may work up to 40 hours per week in on-campus jobs.
+Students may work up an average of seven hours per week and cannot earn more than $1,150 per term for on-campus work.
+Students can never exceed 20 hours in a single week during the academic term.

 How do I get paid?